 A staged approach might start with a simple share registry ‘recognised label’, but an advanced ‘bulletin board’ mark.
 The ‘bulletin board’ mark would indicate that management have met some basic listing requirements – a full audit within six months of year end, minimal six monthly ranges (bottom, expected, top) of company results (earnings per share, turnover, profit).
 Qualifying companies would then be able to provide basic data on shareholders willing to sell to ‘price comparison’ style services.
 Actual trades would be directly with companies via company secretaries.
 A company managing the transfer of its own shares simplifies the settlement processes enormously and reduces the risk of non-payment.
 Further, transparency for the company secretary and firm facilitates self-regulation of insider trading, naked shorts, as the firm wishes.

 Smart ledger technology is readily available, for example Z/Yen’s ChainZy smart ledger system was exchange volume tested in 2017 by the National Physical Laboratory, easily handling some 25 billion transactions per day for exchange data with them agreeing that 1 trillion was possible with a larger 'rig' (thus, cheekily jumping the gun of commercial interest, registries+ChainZy = RegistryZ).
+A regulatory 'sandbox' might be an ideal testbed.
 An interested exchange could use RegistryZ to either build a small ‘feeder’ business, or RegistryZ could be used by a fintech challenger to enter the private SME company registry market.

 A small group of interested SMEs could be early adopters of such a system, ‘first movers’, for a small amount of equity involvement.
 RegistryZ, if deriving income from ‘bulletin board’ connections, could offer the system free via government registry for wider market share.